Bitter in the Mouth: DeAnne Hammerick

 DeAnne is Linda's adopted mother.
 She has trouble accepting Linda as her own child.
 The two are estranged for most of the novel because Linda believes that Deanne knew of her rape but did nothing about it.
 By the end of the novel, DeAnne reveals the story of Linda's adoption, and the reasoning for her difficulty accepting Linda becomes more clear.

 Thomas Hammerick

 Thomas is Linda's adopted father who corresponds with her Vietnamese mother Mai-Dao after she leaves him to go back to her fiancé in Vietnam.
 Thomas takes Linda in after writing her mother and learning of the conditions in Vietnam over a period of years during the war.
 He is also the one who gives Linda a book on the history of North Carolina that she often comes back to reference throughout her story.

 Iris Burch Whatley

 Iris is Linda's grandmother, Baby Harper's older sister, and DeAnne's mother.
 She died in 1987.
 Iris was known for never telling a lie, which fearfully kept the family together.
 Iris and Linda did not have a close or loving relationship.

 Minor characters

-Other characters include neighbor and crush Wade and long time boyfriend Leo.
+Other characters in the novel include Linda's neighbor and childhood-crush Wade and longtime boyfriend Leopold "Leo" Thomas Benton.